thigs0/space-filling-curves_python/README.md

 ## To product a video about Space-filling curve, a make a code based on  Lindenmayer system, with objective animate with python

+It can be used to teach about recursive functions, to product video and teach childrens about the turtle power.

+To construct the curve faster, use https://github.com/PrincetonLIPS/numpy-hilbert-curve

 **Corrigir:**

 - The 3d curves have a error at constants.
 At both